 Visit the National Park Service website for details.

 In April 2015, crews working for the Virginia Department of Transportation (VDOT) reduced traffic from three lanes to two in each direction on Washington Boulevard (Route 27) over Jefferson Davis Highway (Route 110) in Arlington.

 For the duration of the project, the lane reduction will allow crews room to replace and widen the structurally deficient, 74-year-old bridge.
-Estimated completion date is fall 2018.
+Estimated completion date is winter 2019.

 Drivers are advised to expect delays and use alternate routes if possible, particularly northbound during the AM rush hour, where drivers could experience a 10-minute delay.
 Motorists are also asked to be alert to Pentagon and Virginia State Police who will help facilitate traffic movement.

 For more information, visit VDOT’s website.